razacodespython/LevelUp/merkle-tree/Level-1/Keccak256-guide.md

 - Keccak256 outputs a fixed-length string (256 bits) regardless of the input size.
 - While unlikely, collisions (two different inputs with the same hash) are theoretically possible, but the chances are extremely low.

+### Fun Fact

+Did you know?
+The likelihood of a significant asteroid colliding with your specific home is astronomically low.
+And believe it or not, finding a hash collision for robust hash functions is even more challenging than this cosmic rarity.

 ### Want to learn more?

 Try using this sha256 online tool: [keccak_256](https://emn178.github.io/online-tools/keccak_256.html)